top of page

 As a visual artist and curator, Pauline Bailey has lead numerous art projects centered around engagement, equality, and diversity working with a range of excluded and vulnerable groups to find creative expression, particularly to address issues around heritage, identity, sense of place, health and wellbeing.

-She is one of the core members of the Black Arts Forum and Handsworth Creative based in Birmingham and also co-founder of the Daughters of Africa Foundation in the Gambia.
+She is one of the core founder members of the former Black Arts Forum that supported artists across the West Midlands and beyond, and Handsworth Creative based in Birmingham, also Founder/Director of the Daughters of Africa International Ngo in the Gambia.
 Pauline has curated and exhibited work both nationally and internationally and is continuing to develop opportunities for emerging artists internationally alongside her individual visual arts practice.

 Pauline's practice has always centred around identity and belonging, and she also has a strong interest in other themes such as 'dereliction', the natural environment found/recycled materials and objects of the everyday.